devayanipowar/devayanipowar.github.io/_posts/2019-11-16-PySParkDocumentmodelling.md

     .withColumn("P(A/B)", (F.col("count1") / F.col("count")))
 inner_join.show()
 ```
-In PySpark we can use SQL functions in order to manipulate data and get desired transformations
+In PySpark we can use SQL functions in order to manipulate data and get desired transformations.

     +-------------+------------+------+------------+-----+--------------------+
     |        first|      second|count1|        word|count|              P(A/B)|
     +-------------+------------+------+------------+-----+--------------------+